sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_2.rst

 ``Principal Component Analysis`` from the ``Analyses`` tab to open the analysis panel where you can determine the settings for the PCA (:numref:`fig-pca1`).
-Then select the 25 personality questions and transfer them into the ‘Variables’ box.
+Then select the 25 personality questions and transfer them into the ``Variables`` box.
 Check appropriate options, including ``Assumption Checks``, but also ``Rotation`` under ``Method``, ``Number of Factors`` to extract, and the ``Additional Output`` options (see :numref:`fig-pca1` for suggested options for this PCA, and please note that